BP Makes Offshore Wind Debut, Partnering With Equinor in US Market

 Equinor’s floating offshore wind edge

-Equinor and BP “will consider future joint opportunities in the U.S. for both bottom-fixed and floating offshore wind,” an Equinor statement said.
+Equinor and BP “will consider future joint opportunities in the U.S. for both bottom-fixed and floating offshore wind,” according to an Equinor statement.
 Equinor has established an early leadership position in floating offshore wind.

-Hywind Scotland, Equinor’s 30-megawatt floating pilot project has been generating power since 2017.
+Hywind Scotland, Equinor’s 30-megawatt floating pilot project, has been generating power since 2017.
 The project has notched up a capacity factor of 56 percent.
 The company is now developing the 88-megawatt Hywind Tampen project to power two of its offshore drilling operations in the North Sea.

 In an interview with GTM last year, Michael Wheeler, Equinor's principal strategist for North America, talked up the potential for floating wind in the U.S.